aster-test-generation/Co-Aster-EMB/README.md

 Note that some of these open-source projects might be no longer supported, whereas others are still developed and updated.
-Once a system is added to EMB, we do not modify nor keep it updated with its current version under development.
+Once a system is added to WFD, we do not modify nor keep it updated with its current version under development.
 The reason is that we want to keep an easy to use, constant set of case studies for experimentation that can be reliably used throughout the years.

 The SUTs called _NCS_ (Numerical Case Study) and _SCS_ (String Case study) are artificial, developed by us.